Gundeldingen Castle: Inner castle

 The Front or Inner Castle (Vorderes oder Inneres Gundeldingen) was built during the 16th century as a manor house for a wealthy merchant.
 Over the following centuries it was owned by a number of wealthy families.
-Currently it is owned by the Canpasoglou de Fürstenberg family.
 The manor was the center of a large country estate and for over two centuries was surrounded by a large garden and duck pond.
 The main building was first painted red about 250 years ago, beginning a tradition that lasts until today.
 Only the main building remains at Dittingerstrasse 20.